Aaryan-Nakhat/Aaryan-Nakhat/README.md

 <p align="center">I'm an Undergrad Student with an innate curiosity for AI in general.
 I love getting my <br/> hands dirty by learning to code almost any new application that uses AI under-the-hood.</p><br/>

-- 🌱 I’m currently learning about advanced GANs, Diffusion Models and Semi-Supervised learning.
+- 🌱 I’m currently learning about advanced GANs, Diffusion Models and Graph Neural Networks.

 - 🎯 2023 Goals: Read lots and lots of research papers in generative modelling and NLP and try to implement them in code.
 Also getting familiarized with the MLOps Cycle.